erickson-figueroa/ai-real-estate-app/README.md

     OPENAI_API_KEY=your_openai_api_key

-If the .env already exists, just add the OPENAI_API_KEY to it.
+If the .env already exists, just add your OPENAI_API_KEY to it.

 ### 4. Database Setup